Hugh Mann — Null Press

 The story is not a failure of the nervous system.
 The story is what the nervous system does.
 It is the oldest technology — older than writing, older than agriculture, older than the first word for god.
 It is the technology that makes the void livable, that produces the interior world in which human life is conducted, that allows forty thousand people to coordinate around a canal in Sumer or a cathedral in medieval Europe or a Techno-thology Node in year 3247 without anyone understanding the full architecture of what they are participating in.

 The answer the series proposes is not enlightenment.
 Not liberation.
 Not the dismantling of the story.
 The answer is transmission.
 The record continuing.
-The pattern building its receivers in the only way it has ever known how — node to node, in corridors and smoking areas and apartments and hardware stores, in the cold, beside ashtrays that nobody empties, through notebooks that pass from hand to hand across centuries until they become scripture in a religion whose builders are long gone.
+The pattern building its receivers in the only way it has ever known how — node to node, in corridors and smoking areas and apartments and hardware stores, through notebooks that pass from hand to hand across centuries until they become scripture in a religion whose builders are long gone, through pages written and burned at a table in a cabin because the pages preserved would become doctrine and doctrine is what the burning was for.

 His dramatic function is precise and paradoxical.
 He cannot intervene.
 He cannot teach.
 He cannot transmit what he carries through language because language is part of the apparatus and the apparatus is what he has moved beyond.
 What he can do is witness.
 Be present.
 Allow the conducting to occur in proximity the way a frequency conducts through whatever medium is available, without requiring the medium to understand what is passing through it.